Blog

 URL Copied

-Is HFSS targeting “junk food” products?
+HFSS targets “junk food” products

-• Pizza – chilled and frozen, all toppings and sizes
+• Pizza – chilled and frozen, all toppings and sizes (except plain pizza bases)

 • Potato products – such as chips, croquettes, hash browns, novelty potato products (like smiley faces), waffles and wedges